YOU FINISHED YOUR PHYSICAL THERAPY – WHAT NOW?

 - To continue recovery through carefully developed, customized training

 - Bridge the gap between healthcare and fitness

 - Allow patients in the post-rehab stages of their recovery to achieve physical fitness

-When approaching the end of your physical therapy, you should talk to your therapist about establishing a transition plan.
-When this is in place, and when you know how to exercise the correct way, you can begin to workout safely at the Clinic, using our equipment and, if needed, with help from our professional physical therapists and rehab aides.
+When approaching the end of your therapy, talk to your therapist about establishing a transition plan.
+When you know how to exercise the correct way, you can begin to work out, using our equipment and, if needed, with help from our professional physical therapists or rehab aides.
 Remember to properly prepare for your workout – make sure to fuel your body with healthy foods and plenty of water.
 Take enough time to fully warm up with some stretching.

 When it comes to the actual workout, the best way is to start light, and slowly increase duration and weight over time.
 Always remember to listen to your body, if you feel pain or resistance, don’t force yourself any further.
 Pushing too hard, too fast can aggravate your injury and could reverse weeks of progress you have made in therapy.
 Post-physical therapy exercise can seem overwhelming, particularly if you are still experiencing pain or discomfort, but continuing to strengthen your body will ensure that you are indeed advancing on your road to complete recovery.

 Recovery doesn’t happen overnight but hopefully, with time and consistency, you should achieve your desired activity level.
 However, if you feel that you are not progressing in the way you would like, or worse, you feel that you may reinjure yourself, do not hesitate to reach out to one of our physical therapy professionals as, since after the completion of your therapy at PDR, they know your unique circumstances in detail and are thus best able to advise on how to proceed with your exercise program.